Teaching a Child to Walk

 No. 204 in the 1889 catalogue.
 Published in the portfolio of the Photo-graphische Gesellschaft, 1904, No. 31.

-The child is wearing a valhoed, or falling cap, and the same child with falling cap can be seen in Hooch's Interior with a Child Feeding a Parrot, while the interior itself was used for another scene with the same child pulling impatiently on the skirt of a maidservant:
+The child is wearing a valhoed, or falling cap, and the same child with a falling cap can be seen in de Hooch's Interior with a Child Feeding a Parrot, while the interior itself was used for another scene with the same child pulling impatiently on the skirt of a maidservant: